 One of Wendelstein's non-planar coils being carried into the vacuum tank for testing at CEA Saclay.
 Photo courtesy: IPP

-The successfully terminated function testing of the last of seventy magnet coils altogether now marks completion of the scientific and technological key component assembly for the Wendelstein 7-X fusion experiment.
-The more than man-sized superconducting coils will produce the magnetic cage for confining the hot fusion plasma.
+The successfully terminated function testing of the last of seventy magnet coils all together now marks the completion of the scientific and technological key component assembly for the Wendelstein 7-X fusion experiment.
+The more-than-man-sized superconducting coils will produce the magnetic cage for confining the hot fusion plasma.
 The Wendelstein 7-X research device is now being built at the Greifswald branch of Max Planck Institute for Plasma Physics.